 By the end of January 1760, the regiment had taken its winter-quarters in the first line of the French army.
 By mid March, the regiment was billeted in Gelnhausen and Wächtersbach, still in the first line.
 By May 23, it was part of the right vanguard of Broglie's Army.
 Early on June 24, the Légion Royale, supported by Du Roy Dragons and La Ferronnaye Dragons, attacked the Allied rearguard near Homberg and forced it to retire.
 By December 30, the regiment had taken its winter-quarters in Gotha.

-On February 15 1761, the regiment took part in the Combat of Langensalza where it defeated the Hessian Hussars, taking two of their standards.
+On February 15 1761, the regiment took part in the Combat of Langensalza where it captured a standard.
 A month later, on March 21, at the engagement of Grünberg, it was with the French mounted force, consisting mostly of dragoon regiments, who charged the retreating troops of the Hereditary Prince.
 The Brunswick infantry was completely destroyed.
 Many men were cut down and 6 battalions were taken prisoners.
 During the same year, the regiment also took part in the action of Einbeck and in the capture of Ostende.

 The uniform did not change with the new regulation of 1757.

 |Headgear||red fatigue cap with a red turn-up edged with a light blue braid|

 or black tricorne (reinforced with an iron skullcap for combat) laced silver, with a black cockade on the left side fastened with a black silk strap and a small white button